Last Updated on March 17, 2021 by Julia Wilson

 - Provide comfortable beds with plenty of padding.

-Disease-modifying osteoarthritis drugs (DMOAD) – These medications which can slow down the progression of the disease as well as provide relief from pain and inflammation.
+Disease-modifying osteoarthritis drugs (DMOAD) – These medications can slow down the progression of the disease as well as provide relief from pain and inflammation.

 - Adequan is not labelled for use in cats, but some veterinarians do administer it as an extra-label medication.
 It works to stimulate the production of new cartilage, restores synovial lubrication and inhibits enzymes responsible for attacking cartilage and synovial fluid.